March Madness: Kentucky beats Santa Clara in overtime, top seeds Arizona and Florida dominate

 Miami (Ohio) tips off against Tennessee

-The RedHawks went undefeated in the regular season, before losing in their first game of the Mid-American Conference tournament.
-Miami (Ohio) was one of the last teams to make the NCAA Tournament, and had to play in Dayton, Ohio, in one of the First Four games on Wednesday.
+The 11th-seeded RedHawks went undefeated in the regular season, before losing in their first game of the Mid-American Conference tournament.
+With that one loss, Miami (Ohio) dropped to being one of the last teams to make the NCAA Tournament, and had to play in Dayton, Ohio, in one of the First Four games Wednesday.

 Utah State jumps to early lead on Villanova